LenkaNovak/LenkaNovak.github.io/_pages/about.md

 Climate Modelling Alliance (CliMA)
 ======
-As a member of the Caltech CliMA team, I am involved in verification of [ClimateMachine.jl](https://github.com/CliMA/ClimateMachine.jl), a comprehensive state-of-the-art earth system driven by deep learning that CliMA is currently developing.
+As a member of the Caltech CliMA team, I am involved in verification of [ClimateMachine.jl](https://github.com/CliMA/ClimateMachine.jl), a comprehensive state-of-the-art earth system driven by machine learning that CliMA is currently developing.